 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Our top malware scanner is Sucuri SiteCheck, which lets you simply eneter a URL to scan a website.
-You can use the safe website checker to verify different sites before you access them.
-You can also do the same with SiteLock, but if you are a website owner, SiteLock will scan your site for you without accessing your internal source code.
+Another top malware scanner is Sucuri SiteCheck, which lets you simply enter a URL to scan a website before you access it.
+You can also use SiteLock for the same purpose — and if you own a website, SiteLock will scan your site without accessing your internal source code.

-The providers we’re reviewing all scan for malicious code or malicious software and are entirely free.
+The providers we're reviewing all scan for malicious code or malicious software and are free to use.
 You may want to test several and see which you like best, but we'll give you the details and our test results to help you decide.
-The scanners also offer paid plans with more premium features if you want more than you get from the free tools.
+Each scanner also offers paid plans with more premium features if you want more than the free tools provide.

 SiteLock: Best for users who have websites